cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 .. note::

-   Any files configured to be included in the remote file installation that are changed, can be reinstalled on the remote with ``cylc reload``.
+   Files configured for installation to remote job platforms can be reinstalled by doing a reload.
+The reinstallation is done when the first job submits to a platform after the reload.

 Troubleshooting
 ^^^^^^^^^^^^^^^